Last update September 9, 2017.

 After you have found your own name or best candidate you need to go and register it online.
 You can do that at a web host where you’ll also get hosting space so you can store the blog posts, files, images, videos etc. that all together is your website.

-One of the most popular and most often recommended web hosts – by for example WordPress and Pat Flynn of Smart Passive Income – is Bluehost.
+One of the most popular (it’s used by over 2 million websites) and most often recommended web hosts – by for example WordPress, Problogger.com and Pat Flynn of Smart Passive Income – is Bluehost.

-It’s also very simple to get started there since they have a 1-click automatic WordPress installation.
+- It’s very simple to get started there in just 5-10 minutes.
+That’s because they have a 1-click automatic WordPress installation.
 WordPress is the free software I use every day to easily create and manage my websites and publish content in the simplest way available today.

 3. Find a good look for your website.